Clemson takes home win streak into matchup with Loyola (MD) - WTOP News

 Clemson, South Carolina; Monday, 7 p.m.
 EST

-BOTTOM LINE: Clemson will try to keep its three-game home win streak alive when the Tigers play Loyola (MD).
+BOTTOM LINE: Clemson hosts Loyola (MD) looking to continue its three-game home winning streak.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.